 The “ISO/IEC C++ Language DDS PSM” (DDS-PSM-Cxx) was motivated by mainly two reasons.
 First the IDL-derived C++ API for DDS does not integrate well with the C++ language and it does not leverage some of the features provided by the C++ language today universally sup- ported by C++ compilers.
 Second, the current IDL-derived PSM suffers from the gap existing between the features available in IDL and those available in a programming language such as C++.
 Some examples of this gap are as simple as method overloading, yet, there are many other examples that we could make in comparing the expressiveness power of IDL versus that of na- tive C++.

 As a result this submission takes a complete fresh look at how a native C++ PSM can be derived from the DDS PIM.
-In doing so, it tries to balance two forces--derive an API that is as simple and safe as possible while retaining the structure of the PIM.
-In addition, the specification, while not requiring any C++0x features it will greatly benefits from it both in terms of further simplify- ing the programming of DDS applications, for instance using the new “auto” keyword” or by simplifying the actual implementation of the API.
+In doing so, it tries to balance two forces – derive an API that is as simple and safe as possible while retaining the structure of the PIM.
+This specification does not require C++11 features for its implementation, yet it is designed to enable the use of C++11 features, such as the auto keyword, range-based for loops, etc..

 Specification Organization

-The DDS-PSM-Cxx API is organized in two packages hierarchies, namely “tdds” and “dds”, as shown in Figure 7.1.
-All the classes included in the package hierarchy “tdds” are type constructors, meaning template classes parameterized with respect to a delegate type to which the implementation of the prescribed behavior is delegated—these delegates are to be provided by vendors as shown in Figure 7.1 and are used to instantiate the standard types as specified in the “dds” package by means of the type constructors.
-The structure and dependencies of the “tdds” and “dds” package hierarchies are shown in Figure 7.3 and Figure 7.2 respectively.
-The package organization reveals how various parts of the API are grouped into a package so to limit their dependencies.
-The DDS-PSM-Cxx organizes the various DDS classes in a set of packages that maximize the coherence among contained classes and minimize the dependencies across packages.
-The new organization assures that the API minimizes dependencies to the minimum by construction.
-In addition, the DDS-PSM-Cxx allow applications that use only the publishing or the subscribing functionalities to limit to the minimum required the files being included, thus speeding up compilation times.

-71

-Figure 7.1 and Figure 7.2 show that the DDS-PSM-Cxx API is parameterized with respect to a DELEGATE.
-The delegation layer is provided by vendors and used to instantiate the DDS-PSM- Cxx API into a concrete API.
-The DDS-PSM-Cxx API instantiation is as simple as the instantiation of a set of C++ templates.
-This standard provides a non-mandatory reference implementation showing how that can be done.
-Under any circumstances, compliant implementation shall not change the DDS-PSM-Cxx API vendor-specific extensions shall be added only via DELEGATEs.
+The DDS-PSM-Cxx API is organized around namespaces that match the different modules defined by the DDS v1.2 PIM (see Figure 7.1).
+The dds::core – as implied by its name – provides core abstractions that are used throughout the API, such as the Time and Duration, the Policies, and the definition of reference and value types.
+The specification defines type constructors, i.e. parameterized class, that delegate their behavior to a delegate type parameter.
+The standard API is turned into an implementation by properly instantiating these type constructors with implementation provided delegates.
+The “detail” sub-packages visible in Figure 7.1, are intended to store the “link” between the standard API and the vendor implementation.
+The content of the detail sub-package is provided as a guideline and does not constitute a point of compliance.

+The DDS-PSM-Cxx organizes DDS classes as a set of packages that maximize the coherence and minimize the dependencies across packages.
+This organization minimizes API dependencies and reduce the include files required by publish, or subscribe, only applications speeding up compilation times.

+Figure 7.1 – Standard Packages Organization

+For instance if we take as an example the type constructor TInstanceHandle, specified in the file dds/core/TInstanceHandle.hpp as :

+namespace dds {

+namespace core {

+template <typename DELEGATE> class TInstanceHandle ;

+}

+}

+Then its instantiation is to be defined by the implementor of the API within the dds::core::delegate namespace as something like:

+namespace dds {

+namespace core {

+namespace detail {

+typedef dds::core::TInstanceHandle<foo::core::InstanceHandleDelegate>

+InstanceHandle;

+}

+}

+This instantiation of the type constructor TInstanceHandle is then used by the standard API in the dds/core/InstanceHandle.hpp file to define the standard instance handle as:

+namespace dds {

+namespace core {

+typedef detail::InstanceHandle InstanceHandle;

+}

+}

+Under no circumstances a vendor shall change the public API defined by this specification.
+The only action performed by type constructor is to delegate their implementation to the DELEGATE template parameter.
+It is the DELEGATE type that provides the actual implementation and that encapsulate vendor extensions.
 The DDS-PSM-Cxx API provides a standard way of accessing vendor specific extensions.

 Application source code imports the DDS API by including one or more header files from the dds/ directory hierarchy.
 There are three ways to do this, depending on how the application programmer wishes to manage file dependencies.